Fox-ML-infrastructure/FoxML_Core/EXCEPTION.md

 • ensuring that any financial benefit from use of this software is directed toward institutional stability, patient care, community services, or protecting LGBTQ+ staff, patients, or community members from adverse political or policy changes.
+• If any finance, budgeting, forecasting, strategy, or institutional-analysis department intends to use this software, such use is permitted only if the department maintains formal nondiscrimination protections, support structures, and safe-environment policies for LGBTQ+ students, staff, and community members.

 This permission: